unoplatform/uno.extensions/doc/Learn/Tutorials/Maui/HowTo-Use3rdPartLibs.md

 uid: Learn.Tutorials.Maui.HowToUse3rdPartLibs
 ---

-# How-To: Install and use third part libraries on Uno apps with Maui Embedding
+# How-To: Install and use third-part libraries on Uno apps with Maui Embedding

-When working in an application project, you may need to install a third party library.
-This guide will show you how to install and use a third party library in your Uno app with Maui Embedding.
+When working on an application project, you may need to install a third-party library.
+This guide will show you how to install and use a third-party library in your Uno app with Maui Embedding.

-For this sample we will use the `CommunityToolkit.Maui` library.
+For this sample, we will use the `CommunityToolkit.Maui` library.

 ## Step-by-steps

 ### 1. Installing the NuGet package

-On Visual Studio you can use the `Nuget Package Manager` to install the `CommunityToolkit.Maui` package.
+On Visual Studio, you can use the `Nuget Package Manager` to install the `CommunityToolkit.Maui` package.
 Install it on your class library project and mobile and Windows project (because this package support those platforms).

 To verify if the package is installed you can look on your csproj file and check if the package is there.
 It should be something like this: